moorepants/learn-multibody-dynamics/differentiation.rst

 If the reference frames of each partial derivative are the same, then mixed partials do commute.

+.. todo:: Make an example of second derivatives not commuting.

 Vector Functions of Time
 ========================